wallarm/product-documentation/docs/2.14/updating-migrating/general-recommendations.md

 This document describes recommendations and associated risks for a safe update of Wallarm WAF node.
 Please use these recommendations to migrate to a newer version of the WAF node with less cost and risk.

-## Possible risks

-Below are the risks that may occur when updating the WAF node.
-To reduce the impact of the risks, please follow the appropriate guidelines when updating:

-* Changed functionality.
-Please check the section [What is new](what-is-new.md) to be informed of all the breaking, major and minor changes on the new WAF node version.

-    In most installation forms, the configuration of the previous version is automatically applied to the new version after updating a WAF node (when updating the cloud image, you should manually transfer the configuration files to the new version).
-* New false positives.
-We improve the traffic analysis with each new version of the WAF node, it means that the number of false positives decreases.
-To reduce the risk, deploy the new version of the WAF node in the `monitoring` [filtering mode](../admin-en/configure-wallarm-mode.md) and check for false positives in the Wallarm Console → section **Events**.

-    If you find false attacks, mark them as false positives or contact the [Wallarm technical support](mailto:support@wallarm.com).
-If there are no false positives in the event list, put the WAF node in the `block` mode.
-* Increased amount of used memory and CPU resources.
-Please check the section [What is new](what-is-new.md) to be informed of changes in memory and CPU usage.
-Also, monitor the WAF node operation: if you find that amount of used memory and CPU resources increased significantly, please contact the [Wallarm technical support](mailto:support@wallarm.com).

 ## Common recommendations

 * Carefully plan and monitor the WAF node update process.
 Estimated release dates for new versions of WAF nodes are published in the [WAF node versioning policy](versioning-policy.md).